HTML

 <samp>

-The <samp> element represents a sample or quoted output from a computer program.
-Styled in a monospace font by default.
+The <samp> HTML element is used to enclose inline text which represents sample (or quoted) output from a computer program.

 Text and structure